-The Afican population constitutes the largest in the province of KZN at 85.9% and 87.8 % in 2008 and 2018 respectively.
-A similar trend is realised in Zululand where the African population far outweighs that of the other racial groups at 98 and 98.9 percent in 2008 and 2018, respectively.
+The Afican population constitutes the largest in the province of KZN at 84.8%.
+A similar trend is realised in Zululand where the African population far outweighs that of the other racial groups at 98.3.
 This trend continues into all the district's local municipalities which is widely skewed towards Africans.